 - (a) The Authority shall accept the Type Certificates (TCs) or equivalent documents from any of the under listed recognized countries:

-- (1) Canada;
+- (1) Canada:

 - (2) New Zealand;

-- (3) The French Republic;
+- (3) European Union States;

-- (4) The Kingdom of the Netherlands;

-- (5) The United Kingdom;
+- (4) The United Kingdom;

-- (6) The United States of America;
+- (5) The United States of America;

 - (b) Some of these countries are in the process of international harmonization and use or will use the term "Type Certificate", but earlier documents may be referred to as "Type Approval Certificate", "Certificate of Type Approval", "Fiche de Navigabilite" etc.

 - (c) This automatic acceptance procedure does not apply in situations where the CAA of a recognized country has issued a TAC or similar document on the basis that the CAA of another country has issued a TC.

 - (d) The foreign CAA that issued the original TC or equivalent document will be regarded as the relevant CAA for airworthiness control of the aircraft listed on that certificate.